-3.6.2 Stage 2 - Appeals Investigation by the Chief Executive or Director of Housing and Estates
+3.8.2 Stage 2 - Appeals Investigation by the Chief Executive or Director

 Stage 2 is the final step in our complaints process.
 If a complaint isn't resolved at stage 1, a Director or the Chief Executive will review it upon request.
-St Anne's aims to understand why the customer is still dissatisfied and what they expect.
+St Anne's aims to understand why the complainant remains dissatisfied and what would bring resolution.